k4ml/django-example/README.md

 Running on OpenShift
 ----------------------------

-Create an account at http://openshift.redhat.com/
+Create an account at http://openshift.redhat.com/ and install the [command line tools client][1].

 Create a python-2.6 application